JR1811/Boatism/README.md

 ## Features

-1. Add new Boat Engine Entities to your Boats.
+1. Add new Boat Engine Entities to your boats.
 Simply hook them on your favourite Boat, fill up the gas and start the engine.
 2. Travel faster by sea than ever before.
-Engine `Power Level 5` already exceeds the vanilla Boat speed!
+Engine `Power Level 5` already exceeds the vanilla boat speed!
 3. Keep an eye and an ear out for your engine.
 Continuous high stress may cause unforeseen accidents!
 4. Upgrade your engine with special custom parts.
     - Your fuel capacity is too small?
 Strap on an extra canister!